brendonsoto/dotfiles_orig/meine_zettlekasten/c++.md

 - `std::endl` for end of line

-There are some operands that are *manipulators* which can alter a stream of data/characters
+There are some operands that are *manipulators* which can alter a stream of data/characters In some cases the manipulator's effects impact the stream at that moment and afterwards which means sometimes the same manipulator function may need to be used to reset the effects on the stream
+Let's say we have a stream like the following diagram:
+`|------------|`
+And we use manipulator `x` at some point in this stream:
+`|---x~~~~~~~~|`
+Everything after `x` will be impacted by `x`, as indicated by the tildes, unless if it was reset by calling the same manipulator:
+`|---x~~~~x---|`
+Above we used `x` to manipulate the stream twice.

 Generally, I/O uses *buffers* as a temporary storage for data to be written Once all the data is collected and the input function is complete, the buffer is *flushed*, or written to an output device